Bandwidth-Samples/webrtc-voicebridge-ts/README.md

 > Note: This is a very simplistic demo and it is not designed to handle multiple browsers or multiple phones.
 > Unless you are running on `localhost`, you will need to use HTTPS.
 Most modern browsers require a secure context when accessing cameras and microphones.

+## An **IMPORTANT NOTE** about WebRTC Audio streams and browsers

+One of the factors impacting WebRTC solutions is the way that streams of audio are handled by the browser.
+The server may control the list of participants that are involved in a session, and control which endpoint receives which media stream, **but the browser client is responsible for responding to all of the streams that it receives.
+If there are multiple participants sending audio to a browser, there will be multiple streams presented to the browser, and the browser needs to present them all to the DOM.**  You will see this behavior in this sample in the way in which the audioStreamPlayer is called multiple times for multiple streams.

+This allows for uniform handling of audio and video streams, and the uniform handling of streams that transition from one state to another.

 ## Setting things up

 To run this sample, you'll need a Bandwidth phone number, Voice API credentials and WebRTC enabled for your account.
 Please check with your account manager to ensure you are provisioned for WebRTC.